espressomd/espresso/doc/sphinx/inter_non-bonded.rst

     each angle defines the orientation between the direction of a central bead (determined from the two bonded partners) and the vector :math:`\mathbf{r_{ik}}`.
 Note that the potential is turned off if one of the angle is more than :math:`\pi/2`.
-This way we don’t end up creating a minimum for an anti-parallel configuration.
+This way we don't end up creating a minimum for an anti-parallel configuration.

     Unfortunately, the bonded partners are not sought dynamically.
 One has